 Composting fall leaves is an excellent way to improve yard and garden soils.
 Mixing green and brown materials together is the basic rule.

-An acre of trees can grow 4,000 pounds of wood in a year, using 5,880 pounds of Carbon Dioxide and giving off 4,280 pounds of Oxygen in the process.
+An acre of trees can grow 4,000 pounds of wood in a year, using 5,880 pounds of Carbon Dioxide and giving off 4,280 pounds of Oxygen in the process, which depends on the spacing and type of tree.